Rock Bank 1919 Rock Bank 2012

 1876 Rock Bank House was sold by Martin Swindells ll to Fred Wilkinson a director of Brooke, Swindells and Co .

 1939.
-Richard Holt aged fifty eight years was a caretaker at a cotton mill (unreadable).
+Richard Holt aged fifty eight years was a caretaker at a cotton mill (name of which is unreadable).
 He lived with his wife Sarah who was sixty years old and described as a Housekeeper.

-In the 1950`s and 1960`s Rock Bank House was used by Fine Spinners and Doublers testing yarn for Clarence Mill.
+In the 1950`s and 1960`s Rock Bank House was used by a company called Fine Spinners and Doublers, testing yarn for Clarence Mill.
 Later when Clarence Mill closed this was taken over by Courtaulds and yarn was made for seat belts.

 In the 1960`s and 1970`s Stockdale Engineering were at Rock Bank.
 They were filtration engineers, filtering particles of water waste from heavy industry.
 They had installed steel girders in one part of Rock Bank.

 A company who tested pregnancy samples also occupied Rock Bank in the 1970`s on the ground floor to the right of the main entrance.